c4dr-me/Streamli/README.md

-# Streamli

-Streame is a real-time collaborative chat and video sync platform built with a modern stack:

 ---

 ## About

-**Streame** is a real-time collaborative platform for chat and video sync, designed for seamless group experiences.
+**Streamli** is a real-time collaborative platform for chat and video sync, designed for seamless group experiences.
 It features a Progressive Web App (PWA) for installable, offline-capable usage, and a robust leader-follower model for synchronized video playback.

-# Streame
+# Streamli

-Streame is a real-time collaborative chat and video sync platform built with a modern stack:
+Streamli is a real-time collaborative chat and video sync platform built with a modern stack:

 - **Frontend:** React + Vite + Tailwind CSS
 - **Backend:** Node.js (Express, Socket.io, MongoDB)